Fun Harlequin Quail Facts For Kids | Kidadl

 What type of animal is a harlequin quail?

-A harlequin quail (Coturnix delegorguei) is a game bird which is native to the continent of Africa.
+A harlequin quail (Coturnix delegorguei) is a game bird that is native to the continent of Africa.

 What class of animal does a harlequin quail belong to?